leechangyo/leechangyo.github.io/about.md

 <div style="font-size: 0.9rem; font-weight:300; line-height: 1.6rem;">

-Hi my name is chan.
-I'm currently a Master student in Shanghai Jiao tong University Mechanical Engineering school<br>
+Hi my name is CHANGYO LEEE.
+I'm currently a student in Mechanical Engineering school of Shanghai Jiao tong University for engineering master degree. <br>

-I'm learning and researching interests are mainly in the area of robotics such as SLAM, Control manipulator, Motion Planning, Data Fusion.<br>
+I'm learning and researching interests are mainly in the area of robotics such as SLAM, Control manipulator, Motion Planning, Data Fusion, machine learning and deep learning.<br>

 <!-- <p class="message" style="font-size: 0.9rem; font-weight: 700">